Andr3w0w3n/BNRQ/README.md

 - There is no "Reset to default" functionality for settings.
 - There is no prompt to ask the user if they would like to close settings without the changed settings being saved.
 - The program may not respond occasionally while the files are being rendered.
 This is normal behavior.

+### Build v2.0
+- Added single nuke instance rendering functionality, this creatly improves render times (In Beta, will not be able to handle every render error).
+- Added Splash Screen.
+The splash screen will display loading information when the program launches without any save information.
+To show the user the program is doing something behind the scenes.
+- Added delete save file button.
+This button removes the save files for BNRQ until a new save file is created.
+- Added slight cancel functionality (can cancel when scripts are first loading, still cannot cancel while rendering is happening)

 ## Library references